Chainlink-hackathon/omnia/README.md

 <img src="./markdown_img/f2.png">
  In the current insurance industry, the use of blockchain is being partially utilized.
 Omnia intends to provide efficient infrastructure by introducing smart contract technology throughout the entire process, including subscription, screening, and insurance payments.
 Omnia has more advantages than the traditional insurance industry.
  First of all, it has simple and fast procedures, so you can experience high UX in terms of consumers, and it is also economical for the company.
 If operating costs decrease, it will also be replaceable with a large amount that can be returned to consumers.
 In addition, contracts are all written in code, thus reducing the ambiguity of contracts.
 Blockchain technology will provide high security, reduced fraud, and immutability.
-Finally, we also try to minimize the chronic 'oracle problem' experienced by existing blockchain industries using chainlink's adapter.
+Finally, we also try to minimize the chronic 'oracle problem' experienced by existing blockchain industries using chainlink's adapter.<br>
 <br>
 <img src="./markdown_img/f3.png">
 <br>